JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 * message [0x0031 General Status](#0x0031-general-status)'s 'WorkoutState' is set from `WorkoutState.WORKOUTSTATE_INTERVALWORKDISTANCE` to `WorkoutState.WORKOUTSTATE_INTERVALREST`.
 * message [0x0031 General Status](#0x0031-general-status)'s 'totalWorkDistance' is increased with the total linear distanceof the ative interval.
 This suggests that the totalWorkDistance is the absolute startpoint that is maintained in the WorkoutSegment.
 * message [0x0032 "Additional Status"](#0x0032-additional-status)'s 'Rest Time' will start counting down from its starting point to 0.

+#### Time behaviour during rest interval

+The "Elapsed Time" is stopped counting.

+#### Interval numbering during rest interval

+Despite being entered on apps as an attribute of an interval, the PM5 reports a rest period as an independent interval.
+As soon as the rest interval starts, the interval number is increased and the previous split time and distance are transferred to their respected fields.

 #### Exiting a rest interval